13 Study Design

 This balance is what allows us to attribute observed differences to the treatment rather than to differences between the groups.
 If patients receiving the new drug do better than patients receiving placebo, and the groups were comparable at baseline, the most likely explanation is that the drug works.

 Randomization comes in various forms.
-Simple randomization flips a coin for each patient—simple but potentially leading to imbalanced group sizes.
+Simple randomization flips a coin for each patient, which is simple but can lead to imbalanced group sizes.
 Block randomization ensures that after every block of patients (say, 4 or 8), the groups are equal in size.
 Stratified randomization performs separate randomization within subgroups defined by important prognostic factors, ensuring balance on those factors.

 In a single-blind trial, participants do not know which treatment they receive, but investigators do.
 This prevents participant expectations from influencing subjective outcomes but does not protect against investigator bias in assessments or care.